shlomoklahr/open-source-mac-os-apps/README.md

 ## Languages

-You can see in which language an app is written.
+You can see which language an app is written in.
 Currently there are following languages:

 - ![c_icon] - C language.
 - ![cpp_icon] - C++ language.